 Neuromarketing 101: How to Sell to the Brain

-Neuromarketing.
+Neuromarketing is one of the most fascinating types of marketing.
 The term itself may make someone label it as cheap manipulation ploys for marketers and advertisers.
 While it may be impossible for a marketer to map the human brain, there are indeed several tactics that can be performed to entice potential customers that are very effective.
-Once you know how to utilize them, you’ll be able to apply these strategies to your small business or even your stunning website.
+Once you know how to utilize them, you’ll be able to apply these strategies to your small business or even to your free website.

 Below, we are going to show you a few methods to hook customers in, and other ways to draw and keep their attention: